What is about to happen to variable rate mortgages?

 This approach to your loan payment meant that in a falling rate environment, the amount of principal you repay with each mortgage payment would increase relative to the amount of total interest you pay.
 In a rising rate environment, the amount of principal you repay with each mortgage payment would decline relative to the amount of interest you pay.
 This change in principal repaid only affects variable rate loans, not fixed rate loans.

-PRIME RATE CHANGES SO FAR IN 2022
+PRIME RATE CHANGES SO FAR SINCE MARCH 2022

 We expect the Bank of Canada will continue to raise their key lending rates again this year till they feel they have gotten ahead of inflation.
 Right now, the official word is the Bank will pause and assess the impact of all these increases.
 As it does take time to take full effect.
 Of course, no one can say for certain how much higher Prime will go, but my own view is that rates will resume their upward climb by the summer of 2023.